lorenzoscottb/CoDE_iwcs_19/README.md

-# CoDE: learing Composable Dependency Embeddings
+# CoDE: learning Composable Dependency Embeddings
 This repo contains code and data for the CoDE model, presented as a poster at the Vector Semantics for Discourse and Dialogue [workshop](https://www.aclweb.org/anthology/W19-09.pdf) of the 2019 IWCS conference.